Varroa mite

 • May be seen on the thorax or nestled into abdominal folds of adult bees.

 To the casual observer, V. destructor and V. jacobsoni look almost identical.
-However, there are slight differences in size and shape between the two species.
+However, there are slight differences in size and shape between the 2 species.
 There are also genetic differences that enable diagnostic identification.

 Habitat